 Akihisa T, Kojima N, Kikuchi T, Yasukawa K, Tokuda H, T Masters E, Manosroi A, Manosroi J. Anti-inflammatory and chemopreventive effects of triterpene cinnamates and acetates from shea fat.
 J Oleo Sci.
 2010; 59: 273-80.

-Barros FW, Bandeira PN, Lima DJ, Meira AS, de Farias SS, Albuquerque MR, dos Santos HS, Lemos TL, de Morais MO, Costa-Lotufo LV, Pessoa Cdo Ó. Amyrin esters induce cell death by apoptosis in HL-60 leukemia cells.
+Barros FW, Bandeira PN, Lima DJ, Meira AS, de Farias SS, Albuquerque MR, dos Santos HS, Lemos TL, de Morais MO, Costa-Lotufo LV, Pessoa Cdo O. Amyrin esters induce cell death by apoptosis in HL-60 leukemia cells.
 Bioorg Med Chem.
 2011; 19: 1268-76.

 Kuo CL, Wu SY, Ip SW, Wu PP, Yu CS, Yang JS, Chen PY, Wu SH, Chung JG.
-Apoptotic death in curcumin-treated NPC-TW 076 human nasopharyngeal carcinoma cells is mediated through ROS, mitochondrial depolarization and caspase-3-dependent signalling responses.
+Apoptotic death in curcumin-treated NPC-TW 076 human nasopharyngeal carcinoma cells is mediated through ROS, mitochondrial depolarization and caspase-3-dependent signaling responses.
 Int J Oncol.
 2012; 39: 319-28.

 Lin ML, Lu YC, Chung JG, Li YC, Wang SG, N G SH, Wu CY, Su HL, Chen SS.
 Aloe-emodin induces apoptosis of human nasopharyngeal carcinoma cells via caspase-8-mediated activation of the mitochondrial death pathway.
 Cancer Lett.
 2010; 291: 46-58.